myrobot2020/Wildones/README.md

 Package for Shiny app using Wildlife data

-This readme is for a shiny app built for a wildlife group: https://wild10-ypnxrsf2bq-uc.a.run.app
+This readme is for a shiny app built for a wildlife group: https://wild10-ypnxrsf2bq-uc.a.run.app You can watch a video presentation of it here https://youtu.be/6mJjH8XJcOI

 The task is to build a Shiny app that visualizes observed species on a map using biodiversity data from the Global Biodiversity Information Facility.
 Users should be able to search for species by vernacular and scientific name, view a timeline of species observations and have a sensible default view.